egfojas/ios-interview-cheatsheet/README.md

 ## Concurrent Programming
 ### GCD (Grand Central Dispatch)
-* GCD is a mechanism that allows concurrent programming via the use of DispatchQueues ⋅⋅⋅Concurrent - executes code blocks concurrently, meaning order of execution and completion of codeblocks are not guaranteed to be the same as order of when they were dispatched
+* GCD is a mechanism that allows concurrent programming via the use of DispatchQueues
+* Concurrent - executes code blocks concurrently, meaning order of execution and completion of codeblocks are not guaranteed to be the same as order of when they were dispatched
-⋅⋅⋅Serial - executes code blocks serially, meaning, order of execution and completion of codeblocks are guarateed to follow the order of when they were dispatched
+* Serial - executes code blocks serially, meaning, order of execution and completion of codeblocks are guarateed to follow the order of when they were dispatched
+ #### Three main types of queues:
+1. Main queue: runs on the main thread and is a serial queue.
+2. Global queues: concurrent queues that are shared by the whole system.
+There are four such queues with different priorities : high, default, low, and background.
+The background priority queue has the lowest priority and is throttled in any I/O activity to minimize negative system impact.
+3. Custom queues: queues that you create which can be serial or concurrent.
+Requests in these queues actually end up in one of the global queues.
+ #### QoS (Quality of Service)
+1. User-interactive: This represents tasks that must complete immediately in order to provide a nice user experience.
+Use it for UI updates, event handling and small workloads that require low latency.
+The total amount of work done in this class during the execution of your app should be small.
+This should run on the main thread.
+2. User-initiated: The user initiates these asynchronous tasks from the UI.
+Use them when the user is waiting for immediate results and for tasks required to continue user interaction.
+They execute in the high priority global queue.
+3. Utility: This represents long-running tasks, typically with a user-visible progress indicator.
+Use it for computations, I/O, networking, continuous data feeds and similar tasks.
+This class is designed to be energy efficient.
+This will get mapped into the low priority global queue.
+4. Background: This represents tasks that the user is not directly aware of.
+Use it for prefetching, maintenance, and other tasks that don’t require user interaction and aren’t time-sensitive.
+This will get mapped into the background priority global queue.
+ #### Asynchronous vs Synchronous
+* Synchronous blocks the calling queue and returns the control to it after executing the task.
+While Asynchronous does not block the calling queue and returns the control immediately without waiting for the task to complete.

+* Dispatch Barrier - a DispatchWorkitem with a flag set to .barrier can be used to make a concurrent queue behave like a serial queue.
+All Tasks before the barrier must be completed first before executing work blocks submitted after the barrier.

 ### OperationQueue
 * OperationQueue is a mechanism that allows concurrent programming via the use of Operation and OperationQueues